Birgit Lavrijssen

 Birgit Lavrijssen (born 16 January 1991) is a road cyclist from the Netherlands.
 She participated at the 2012 UCI Road World Championships in the Women's team time trial for the Sengers Ladies Cycling Team.
-A month earlier she won the second stage and team time trial of the Trophée d'Or Féminin with her team mates Evelyn Arys, Anna van der Breggen, Vera Koedooder, Geerike Schreurs and Karen Verhestraeten.
+A month earlier she won the second stage and team time trial of the Trophée d'Or Féminin with her teammates Evelyn Arys, Anna van der Breggen, Vera Koedooder, Geerike Schreurs and Karen Verhestraeten.